August 26, 2017

 Awards and Divisions

-Mazama Community Center: From Winthrop, proceed approx. 14 miles west on Hwy 20 to mile marker 179.
+Mazama Community Club: From Winthrop, proceed approx. 14 miles west on Hwy 20 to mile marker 179.
 Take a right on Lost River Road.
 At intersection proceed straight and then right to park in the Mazama Corral Trailhead lot.
 Packet pick-up is in the Mazama Community Center-the red building on the eastern end of the parking lot.